Iain Lom: Biography

-The Bard is also believed to have been present at the Battle of Killiecrankie in 1689, when he would have been in his mid-sixties.
+Iain Lom is also believed to have been present at the Battle of Killiecrankie in 1689, when he would have been in his mid-sixties.
 Two poems about the battle are attributed to him although it has been suggested that one of these may have been written by his son.
 Cath Raon Ruairidh, the Gaelic name for Killiecrankie, is cited as evidence that Viscount Dundee was shot just below his breast plate, and not, as later suggested by Professor Terry, through his left eye.
 Iain Lom dismissed William of Orange as "a borrowed king" and condemned Queen Mary for showing disloyalty to her father.
 The Massacre of Glencoe was also roundly condemned in Gaelic verse in Murt Ghlinne Comhann.
 Iain Lom's suggested punishment for the betrayal of the code of conduct represented by the murder of his MacDonald relatives by guests in their own household was that Clan Campbell in its entirety should be attainded, similarly to Clan MacGregor, and their lands granted to Clan Donald.
 In Òran an Aghaidh an Aonaidh (A Song Against the Union), he roundly condemned those members of the Scottish nobility who had voted for the Act of Union 1707.
 This is regarded as the last work that can be attributed to him and it is assumed that his death must have been soon afterwards.